 4. Cook on low, for 15 minutes or until the quinoa reaches the desired softness.

-5. Once the quinoa is finished, cover and set aside until remainder of the sauté is complete.
+5. Once the quinoa is finished, cover and set aside until the remainder of the sauté is complete.

 Preparing the scramble:

-1. Place a large sauté pan on medium heat and add in 2 teaspoons of ghee.
+1. Place a large sauté pan on medium heat and add 2 teaspoons of ghee.
 Once hot, add in the cumin seeds, brown mustard seeds, and freshly ground black pepper.
 Sauté these spices for 2 minutes, stirring frequently.
 Add in 1/2 teaspoon of turmeric and sauté for an additional 30 seconds.

 2. Add in the chopped zucchini, yellow squash, red pepper, asparagus, and kale.
 Stir well making sure to coat all of the veggies evenly with the ghee and spices.